kamiyaa/joshuto/docs/configuration/keymap.toml.md

 - cursor will be set right before the extension of the file (end of file name if no extension)

+### `rename_append_ext`: opens the command prompt with the rename command and the current file name filled in.

+- cursor will be set to the end of the file name

 ### `rename_prepend`: opens the command prompt with the rename command and the current file name filled in.

 - cursor will be set to the beginning of the file name